Asuka Mizuochi Site

 Asuka Mizuochi Site, Ancient water clock ruins in Asuka, Japan

-Prince Nakano Ōe introduced this water clock technology from China to Japan during Empress Saimei's reign in the mid-seventh century.
+Prince Nakano no Ōe introduced this water clock technology from China to Japan in the 7th century during Empress Saimei's reign.
+This adoption marked an important moment when Japan began to learn from advanced foreign techniques.

 Location: Asuka